St John Ambulance

 Assessment Information

-A successful outcome for this certificate will be determined by a range of different assessment methods including written assessment (questionnaire), observation of simulated and practical activities etc. You will be required to demonstrate CPR on a manikin on the floor.
+A successful outcome for this certificate will be determined by a range of different assessment methods including written assessment (questionnaire), observation of simulated and practical activities etc during placement.
+You will be required to demonstrate CPR on a manikin on the floor.

 Participants will also be required to undertake a wide range of manual handling tasks in preparation for future employment.